marcoradocchia/bombuscv-rs/README.md

 ## ToDo

-- [ ] Provide build & install instructions, as well as the instructions to install OpenCV.
+- [ ] Provide build & install instructions in [README](README.md), as well as
+  the instructions to install OpenCV.
 - [x] Passing `video` or `directory` options in the configuration file using `~/<path>` results in an error: in the Deserialize expanding `~` to absolute path is required.
 - [x] Using `video`, _date&time_ overlay generated on frame grabbed makes no
   sense: disable video overlay while using `video` option.
 - [x] Add option to specify custom config path using env variables.
-- [ ] Add option to specify (in config file or via CLI argument) a custom output video filename formatter (must be [chrono DateTime syntax](https://docs.rs/chrono/latest/chrono/format/strftime/index.html)).
+- [x] Add option to specify (in config file or via CLI argument) a custom output video filename formatter (must be [chrono DateTime syntax](https://docs.rs/chrono/latest/chrono/format/strftime/index.html)).
 - [ ] Add thread signalling to interrupt grabber thread and gracefully